 An Honors option also exists, requiring three courses in Latin (Latin I and II and Medieval Latin) or its equivalent in another appropriate language for medieval research (Greek, Classical Arabic, Biblical Hebrew, Classical Chinese, Classical Japanese, Old Norse, Old Church Slavonic, Middle Persian, Sanskrit, etc.), and a thesis which earns at least an A minus.

 The Medieval Studies Program empowers students as culturally literate global citizens through interdisciplinary study of cultures removed in time and space.
 They develop strong skills in research, analysis, critical inquiry, rhetoric, and writing, elements shared by many other fields that make up our interdisciplinary range.
 Our program graduates have gone on to a variety of successful post-graduate experiences including law, medical, and graduate schools, as well as jobs in the corporate and data management worlds.

 In addition to our academic program, our ally the Medieval Club is a student-run society which seeks to combine the historical elements of the Middle Ages with the recreational in order to raise student interest, awareness, and knowledge about this important period.
-Our biggest event is Medieval Day in April, with demonstrations of such arts as falconery, dance, and swordplay culminating in a medieval banquet, complete with a roasted pig.

 Learning Goals and Outcomes

 We share many of the learning goals which our contributing departments have articulated, in addition to some goals which are more specific to Medieval Studies.